-Wildfire risk assessment is not an action which should only be carried out at periods of high fire risk.
 Wildfire risk assessment is not static.
-Fuel loads may change over time as may the behaviour of people.
-Assessments should be adaptive and carried out at least once every three years.
-The Park Authority will maintain a register of fire plans and work with estates and landholdings to support their development and review.
+Fuel loads may change over time, as may the behaviour of people.
+Assessments should be adaptive and carried out at least once every three years and not only at periods of high fire risk.

-Recommendation: Every three years land managers should proactively risk assess their land holding in relation to wildfire.
+Recommendation: Land managers should proactively risk assess their land holding in relation to wildfire at least every three years or more regularly if circumstances have clearly changed.
 To do this they should:

-Assess high risk areas, where people are most likely to interact with high fuel loads.

-- Identify methods for mitigating the risk of ignition and the impact of wildfire in the event of one starting. - Identify assets which could be at risk and which are prioritised for protection. - Map assets and areas of high risk and identify means of protection. - Consider the wildfire risk management of neighbours.
+- Assess high risk areas, where people are most likely to interact with high fuel loads. - Identify methods for mitigating the risk of ignition and the impact of wildfire in the event of one starting. - Identify all assets and features which could be at risk, and which are prioritised for protection. - Map assets and areas of high risk and identify means of protection. - Consider the wildfire risk management of neighbours and discuss risk management collectively.